larsjaas/mystakes/README.md

 # setting up

+0. go to mapbox.com and register yourself to create your own, personal API key
 1. copy `frontend/src/typescript/mapbox.ts.sample` to `frontend/src/typescript/mapbox.ts` and
    update it to use your own Mapbox API key.
 2. edit `frontend/src/typescript/map.tsx` to use your latitude, longitude coordinate of choice.